bertworks1/ExData_Plotting1/README.md

 * All script files are in the working directory.
 * The data file is unzipped and located in the working directory.
 * None of the par() options have been changed from the defaults.
+* The active graphics device is the screen.